GACJ/handbellSLDs/README.md

 Handle - support is needed for the overhang at the end of the square section, otherwise it tends to droop; print from same material as grommit and bell cap.

-*10/10/2020 - Updated with new handle design with integrated cable clamp and new grommet.
+*22/11/2020 - Updated with v10 handle design with integrated cable clamp for rubber sleeved cable.

 Bill of parts contains links to online suppliers